Scott Brown under investigation for comments in Samoa

 - After a complaint, Brown said, "I was told by my people, listen, you're not Scott Brown from ...
 New Hampshire anymore"

+"The State Department takes allegations of misconduct seriously, and we investigate them thoroughly," the department official said.
+"We hold all employees to the highest standard.
+The Office of Inspector General has conducted an independent review of the allegations and reported its findings to the Department."

+"Senior leadership at the State Department has been in contact with Ambassador Brown and he has been counseled on standards of conduct for government employees, which also includes ambassadors," said the official, who spoke anonymously to discuss sensitive internal issues.

-Washington (CNN)US Ambassador to New Zealand and Samoa Scott Brown says cultural differences prompted an investigation into comments he made that caused "offense" at an event in Samoa -- and that politics might have played a part as well.
+Brown defended himself on Wednesday, saying that cultural differences led to the investigation -- and that politics might have played a part as well.

-Brown confirmed that he is the subject of a State Department inquiry after complaints were made after he told participants at a celebration in the Samoan capital of Apia that they were "beautiful" and could make "hundreds of dollars" in the services industry.
+Brown confirmed that he was the subject of a State Department inquiry after complaints were made after he told participants at a celebration in the Samoan capital of Apia that they were "beautiful" and could make "hundreds of dollars" in the services industry.

 "Even though we all speak English, sometimes, you know, when we say one thing, it means the complete different whether it's here in New Zealand or it's in Samoa or other countries," Brown said at an event, video of which was posted online on a New Zealand news site Wednesday.
 "So noted and that's it," the former Massachusetts senator said.